WHY THIS PAGE

 With 3 decades of international career and still going strong, I have had the pleasure of seeing many places around the world.
 To be honest, the places are not my most precious memories of moving around and traveling.
 For me, all that really matters are the great people I have met on my trips and assignments abroad.
 Different cultures, different perspectives, different understandings of the same things.
 This is what makes life interesting for me and I hope there are many decades of learning and experiencing cultures ahead of me.

 A few years ago I tried to make of map of all the places I have been.
-I think it describes best how I feel about my dwellings around the globe by the fact that I really had to make an effort to remember all the places I have been but without any effort was able to remember the people I have met, the discussions we had, the fun we had.
+I think it describes best how I feel about my dwellings around the globe by the fact that I really had to make an effort to remember all the places I have been, and without any effort was able to remember the people I have met, the discussions we had, the fun we had.
 I feel blessed that I still have regular contact with some people I have met at the other side of the globe more than 2 decades ago.

-Little over 10 years ago, I became the victim of cyber crime and it was bad, really bad.
+More than 10 years ago, I became the victim of cyber crime and it was bad, really bad.
 And expensive!
 At first I was angry, really angry.
 After that, my curiosity and never ending drive to understand what happened kicked in.
 From researching how this could have happened, talking to people who had experienced similar and even worse events, all the way up to setting up a test environment and successfully repeating the hack.
 I was shocked how simple it could be and decided to be very vocal about it.
 Workshops, speeches, articles, postings, and now even a book in preparation.
 My professional passion is to raise awareness for Cyber Security, Cyber Crime, and the need for education of users and children.

 Educating children is a very special and important topic for me, about which I am even more passionate.
-With over a 100 Cybersecurity workshops done and hopefully many more to follow, it is clear to me that smart and intelligent adults are struggling to understand the risks, the do’s and don’ts, and the majority still have some false sense of security by believing that other, for example the companies they buy their equipment from, will take care of their personal cyber security.
+With over a 100 Cyber security workshops done and hopefully many more to follow, it is clear to me that smart and intelligent adults are struggling to understand the risks, the do’s and don’ts, and the majority still have some false sense of security by believing that others, for example the companies they buy their equipment from, will take care of their personal cyber security.
 Until they join one of my workshops and see the shocking reality.
 Against that background of adults having major challenges to protect themselves, try to image how difficult it will be for children who try to find their way in current and future internet driven platforms and social media.
 When you are a parent or a teacher or a school director and want to get support in educating the kids in your surrounding, reach out to me!

 Long ago, and I don’t always want to be reminded how long ago that really is, I managed what we would now call a startup.
 Nowadays, we see startups as something positive.
 New energy, new ideas, short go-to-market.
 Back then, startup was a bad thing.
 Too high risk, no long standing reputation, no long list of references.
 That has changed a lot and the settings for startups are significantly better.
 Still, there are plenty of challenges and I truly enjoy coaching startups to solve those challenges.
 Most startups don’t have budgets available to pay for consultants and coaches so it is somewhat of a probono thing in most cases.
 Maybe some of it will pay off somewhere in the future, maybe others won’t.
 That’s the risk I am willing to take because I simply enjoy the thrilling energy of the startup culture.
 Should I also count this as a hobby?
 Maybe I should.

-There has always been a somehow nerd side about me but please don’t tell anyone, it’s a secret!
+There has always been somewhat of a nerd side about me but please don’t tell anyone, it’s a secret!
 It started as a kid.
 Cosmonauts, Astronauts, Space Race, landing on the Moon!
 Besides a poster of Ajax and Oranje (yes, they were really good back then and yes, I know we didn’t qualify again…), my room was filled with posters and articles about Sputnik, Vostok and Apollo.
 Yuri and Neil were my heroes, and still are!
 I grab every bit of information about the International Space Station and won’t miss a SpaceX launch, with the same excitement as watching the first Space Shuttle landing from the officers mess decades ago.
-So it is somehow logical that I enjoy Startrek, isn’t it?
+So it is somehow logical that I enjoy Star Trek, isn’t it?
 On the other hand, I never got into Star Wars.

 In the past, the nerd force was stronger (this is still no reference to Star Wars!!!).
-Building PLC’s from sourced out parts to automate tasks.
+For example building PLC’s from sourced out parts to automate tasks.
 I still have a crate with some of those units.
 Doing everything with Linux for many years, sometimes just for the sake of “because we can” but mostly actively working with it.
 Programming in C because it felt like my second native language.
 That all has past by, nowadays I put more priority on convenience and simply have less time available to build and understand stuff.

 VIRTUAL VERSUS REALITY